notduncansmith/summit/roadmap.md

 # Documentation
 Anything would be nice.

+# Security
+  - Do a full security audit of Summit codebase
+  - Ensure all DB functions are scoped to appropriate collection.
+Currently, you can read and write any document from any collection.
+This renders any permissions architecture on a collection useless.

 # Testing
 The current tests are based on an old iteration of the framework so they will need to be tweaked a bit to work.
 After that, we should start working towards actual test coverage.